A fringe ministry is extreme in relation to the rest of the church. A fringe ministry is on the outer edge, often considered secondary.

 To comfort all who mourn,

 4. If a person, church, organization or fill in the blank doesn’t receive the ministry God has placed you in: Shake the dust off your feet and walk away.
 This is a tough one.
 I know.
 I’ve bloodied my knuckles on the doors that don’t want to hear the message of adoption/foster care.
-I’ve been alotted my “placate Kathleen” moments when people give me a moment but have predetermined they don’t want the message.
+I’ve been allotted my “placate Kathleen” moments when people give me a platform but have predetermined they don’t want the message.
 It’s hurtful.
 Painful.
-The truth is, those people, organizations and churhes are not rejecting me, they are rejecting the message.
+The truth is, those people, organizations, and churches are not rejecting me, they are rejecting the message.
 That’s on their conscience.
 Not mine.
-It’s best for me to shake the dust off my feet, that means the negative feedback, the denial of the message, the condescending looks and walk away.
-Don’t argue about theology and quote the Bible, just walk away.
+It’s best for me to shake the dust off my feet, that means the negative feedback, the denial of the message, the condescending looks, and walk away.
+Don’t argue about theology and quote the Bible.
+Just walk away.

-Being part of a fringe ministry is exciting, exhasting and exhilarating all at the same time!
-God doesn’t call the gals that have it all together (are there any of those?)
-He calls those who feel incompetent, have imposter syndrome complexes and yet have a huge heart for the kingdom of God.
-If you are part of a fringe minstry, could you share one word that describes it?
+Being part of a fringe ministry is exciting, exhausting and exhilarating all at the same time!
+God doesn’t call the gals that have it all together.(Are there any of those?)
+He calls those who feel incompetent, have imposter syndrome complexes, and yet have a huge heart for the kingdom of God.
+If you are part of a fringe ministry, could you share one word that describes it?
 We’d love to hear from you!